ystk/debian-python-tz/README.txt

 >>> str(loc_dt2 - loc_dt1)
 '0:24:01'

-The only way of creating a time during the missing 24 minutes is converting from another time - because neither of the timezones involved where in daylight savings mode the API simply provides no way to express it:
+The only way of creating a time during the missing 24 minutes is converting from another timezone - because neither of the timezones involved where in daylight savings mode the API simply provides no way to express it:

 >>> utc_dt = datetime(1915, 8, 4, 22, 36, tzinfo=pytz.utc)
 >>> utc_dt.astimezone(warsaw).strftime(fmt)
 '1915-08-04 23:36:00 CET+0100'

-The 'Standard' Python way of handling all these ambiguities is not to, such as demonstrated in this example using the US/Eastern timezone definition from the Python documentation (Note that this implementation only works for dates between 1987 and 2006 - it is included for tests only!):
+The standard Python way of handling all these ambiguities is not to handle them, such as demonstrated in this example using the US/Eastern timezone definition from the Python documentation (Note that this implementation only works for dates between 1987 and 2006 - it is included for tests only!):

 >>> from pytz.reference import Eastern # pytz.reference only for tests
 >>> dt = datetime(2002, 10, 27, 0, 30, tzinfo=Eastern)